millerthegorilla/picoreos/README.md

   You can layer/install coreos-installer and ansible will use it.
 If it doesn't find it, it uses a version inside a container instead.

 ## configuration

+### butane
+You can find the butane template in roles/rpi4_coreos/templates/.
+Coreos has an immutable file system and so currently /var is mounted within a luks encrypted partition.
+If you want to unlock this partition on another machine you will need to define an encryption key in the butane configuration.

 ### variables
   You will need to add some variables to call the roles